blorente/naylang-documentation/src/parsing.md

 moving onto the _left_ side to instantiate particular types of assignment, depending on the assigned value.
-To that end, the `NaylangParserVisitor` class was created, which extends `GraceParserBaseVisitor`, a class designed to provide the default implementation of a parse tree traversal.
+To that end, the `NaylangParserVisitor` class was created, which extends `GraceParserBaseVisitor`, a class designed to provide the default preorder implementation of the parse tree traversal.

 The class definition along with the overriden method list can be found in `NaylangParserVisitor.h`.